Royal Albanian Air Corps: Operations

 The intention of the Royal Albanian Army had been to acquire a limited reconnaissance and army co-operation capability but, given the shortages of finance and facilities, it is unlikely that the FMA ever undertook much beyond training activities.
 There is no record of the engineering or support facilities needed to maintain World War I vintage aircraft in airworthy condition, and those facilities that existed were very rudimentary.

-Italian airline Ala Littoria, which held a monopoly on commercial flights in Albania, operated from primitive airfields at Tiranë-Laprakë, two kilometers west of the capital which served as Tiranë airport, and at Debar near Peshkopi.
+Italian airline Ala Littoria, which held a monopoly on commercial flights in Albania, operated from primitive airfields at Tirana-Laprakë, two kilometers west of the capital which served as Tirana airport, and at Debar near Peshkopi.
 However, these fields do not appear to have been used for military flying until they were later taken over by the Regia Aeronautica.
 Immediately following their April 1939 invasion, the Italians reported that the only existing military airstrips were:

 Vlorë-Nartë (Valona), 1.5 kilometers north-west of Vlorë.
 The airstrip had been laid-out in the 1930s but the Italians considered it unsuitable for use by anything other than a handful of military aircraft.

-Tiranë-Shijak, 22 kilometers west of Tiranë, described by the Italians as a small marshy airfield with a rudimentary grass airstrip but with no infrastructure.
+Tirana-Shijak, 22 kilometers west of Tirana, is described by the Italians as a small marshy airfield with a rudimentary grass airstrip but with no infrastructure.

 A later Regia Aeronautica report in October 1940 listed four further airfields at Korçë-North, Kuçovë, Drenovë and Shkodër (Scutari), all of which had been in use before the invasion.